fuzzballb/UdacityDDPGProject2/README.md

 By defining batch normalisation and adding it to the forward pass

-Still around the 2.x once finished check if removing this matters
+Still around the 2.x and not increasing.

 ![alt text](https://github.com/fuzzballb/UdacityDDPGProject2/blob/master/images/Result3.PNG "Normalisation")